Make it stand out.

 Meet the Artist

-She grew up in remote Idaho, where summers were spent on mountaintop fire lookouts and days were filled with barefoot foraging, tree climbing, and learning from community elders.
-These early experiences rooted her in nature, reciprocity, and the belief that creativity is sacred.
+I grew up in remote Idaho, where summers were spent on mountaintop fire lookouts and days were filled with barefoot foraging, tree climbing, and learning from community elders.
+Those early experiences rooted me in reciprocity, nature, and the belief that creativity is sacred.

-In her teens, a catastrophic neck injury triggered a rare genetic illness.
-As her health declined, so did her ability to follow a traditional path—but not her creative spirit.
-She adapted, working from a hospital bed and receiving nutrition through a central line, all while continuing to cook for others, sculpt dreamlike ceramics, and design transformative events.
+In my teens, a catastrophic neck injury triggered a rare genetic illness.
+As my health declined, so did my ability to follow a traditional path — but not my creative spirit.
+I adapted, working from a hospital bed and receiving nutrition through a central line, all while continuing to cook for others, sculpt dreamlike ceramics, and design transformative experiences.

-She now lives in the Pacific Northwest with her wife Cristin and their scruffy terrier Grimm, creating a life—and world—shaped by care, creativity, and enchantment.
+I live in the Pacific Northwest with my wife Cristin and our scruffy terrier Grimm, building a life shaped by creativity, care, and enchantment.

 Curious where my work has appeared?
 Explore Press & Features →